The mathematics of Septoku: Seven Septoku Theorems

+The lower-left board in Figure~\ref{fig5} has an additional symmetry: all seven numbers are present in \textit{every possible circle on the board}!
+This includes the seven Septoku circles plus twelve additional circles centered at all remaining interior cells.
+As we shall see, this ``all equilateral" pattern can be extended periodically to infinity.

+If we take the six Septoku boards, and apply any of 12 symmetry transformations followed by any of $7!$ permutations, we will generate $6(12)(7!)$ valid Septoku boards.
+However, not all of these boards are distinct, due to the symmetry Equations (\ref{eq:180deg}) and (\ref{eq:60deg}).
+For any board in the top row of Figure~\ref{fig5}, the total number of boards is reduced by a factor of 2, and in the bottom row by a factor of 6.
+This reduces the total number of distinct boards to $3(12/2+12/6)(7!) = 24\times 7!$.

-{\it Proof}: Clearly the answer cannot be less than six.
-If this were possible, there must be two of the seven numbers not even among the seeds.
+\begin{theorem} For a Septoku puzzle with a unique solution, the minimum number of givens is six. \end{theorem} \begin{proof} Clearly the answer cannot be less than six.
+If it was, there must be two of the seven numbers not even among the givens.
 If there is one solution, a different one can be obtained by swapping these two numbers.

-To show the answer is six, we need only find a puzzle with six seeds and a unique solution.
-By the same argument as the previous paragraph, the six seeds must be for six of the seven numbers (all different values).
-We wrote a program that takes one of the six valid boards, and considers all combinations of 6 different seeds.
-The program then checks each such puzzle for a unique solution by matching against all possible symmetry transformations and permutations of the six possible boards.
-In this manner hundreds of puzzles were generated with six seeds and a unique solution.
-Four of them are shown in Figure~\ref{fig6}.
+To show the answer is six, we need only find a puzzle with six givens and a unique solution.
+We wrote a program that checks puzzles for a unique solution by matching against all possible symmetry transformations and permutations of the six possible boards.
+We found hundreds of six given puzzles with unique solutions, two are shown in Figure~\ref{fig6}. \end{proof}

-Working by hand, finding solutions to these puzzles is difficult (although the first is not so bad as we will show below).
-The construction technique assures that the solution is unique.
-We have also verified uniqueness using an integer programming model.
-Theorems~1-3 are useful for solving Septoku puzzles by hand.
-There is one more theorem that is even more powerful.
+To narrow the solution down to one of the six types shown in Figure~\ref{fig5}, only 3 givens are required.
+For example, note that the `equilateral' pattern E5 appears in only one solution.
+Thus, if we use the 3 givens on the right board in Figure~\ref{fig6}, the solution can only be the ``all equilateral" board on the lower left of Figure~\ref{fig5}, or any permutation of it which fixes 1.